| +Home | Museum | Wanted | Specs | Previous | Next |

 Friden 130 CRT Display

-The machine handles 13 digit numbers, with thumbwheel-selectable fixed decimal point location.
+The machine has a capacity of 13 digits, with thumb wheel-selectable fixed decimal point location.
 The keyboard uses a unique combination of electrical and mechanical construction.
-The keys actuate magnetic reed switches through a mechanical mechanism that encodes the keyboard keys into a binary code for the electronics.
+The keys actuate magnetic reed switches through a mechanical scheme that encodes the keyboard keys into a binary code for the electronics.
 The keyboard is also mechanically interlocked by a mechanism controlled by the electronics.
 When an operation is performed, the function key locks down and isn't released until the operation is completed.
 This prevents the user from getting ahead of the machine.
 The keys are also mechanically interlocked so that it is impossible to press more than one key at a time.
 The machine performs only the basic add, subtract, multiply and divide operations, and has a single store/recall memory register.
 Shortly after the 130 was introduced, Friden announced a follow-on machine, the 132, which added a square-root function and provided more decimal point position selections.

 Friden 130 Keyboard Layout (Click photo for detailed keyboard layout)